-If you are a driver for ridesharing services such as Uber, you must register for an Australian Business Number (ABN) as well as GST.
-You can apply for an ABN through LawPath’s ABN registration service.
-Complete your application within 5 minutes and receive your ABN within 24 hours.
+If you are a driver for a ridesharing service, you must register for an Australian Business Number (ABN) and GST.
+Uber will not accept your application to become a driver if you do not have an ABN.
+You can easily apply for an ABN online and receive it on the same day.

-As a rideshare driver you are a sole trader running a business.
-This on the basis that you are:
+As a rideshare driver you are considered a sole trader.
+This means that you are:

-- Offering these services on a regular basis; and
+- Offering your services on a regular basis

 GST Registration for Uber Drivers

-As an Uber driver, regardless of your income, you must account for GST on all earnings.
+As an Uber driver, regardless of your income, you must also account for GST on all earnings.
 Unlike other small businesses such as online stores and market stalls, rideshare drivers do not qualify for the GST registration threshold of $75,000.
 This means that if you only make $5 total as a driver, you will need to register for GST and declare the income on your tax return.
-As a result, drivers are also entitled to a range of tax credits and can claim the expenses related to providing their rideshare services.
+Drivers are also entitled to a range of tax credits and can claim the expenses related to providing their rideshare services.

-At present, rideshare drivers are considered independent contractors based on a range of factors including the driver’s ability to choose their own hours and personal ownership of the vehicle.
-Check out our previous guide for more information on the difference between an employee and independent contractor.
+At present, rideshare drivers are considered independent contractors based on a range of factors.
+These include the driver’s ability to choose their own hours, personal ownership of the vehicle and also which rides they accept.
+For further information, you can read our previous guide on the difference between an employee and independent contractor.